-AVP provides direct client services to LGBTQH survivors of all forms of violence including hate violence, intimate partner violence, sexual violence, pick-up violence, and institutional violence in all five boroughs of New York City.
+We provide direct client services to LGBTQ & HIV-affected survivors of all forms of violence, including hate violence, intimate partner violence, sexual violence, pick-up violence, and institutional violence in all five boroughs of New York City.
 These services include:

-AVP operates a free, bilingual (English/Spanish), 24-hour, 365-day-a-year crisis intervention hotline (212-714-1141) that is staffed by trained volunteers and our professional counselor/advocates to offer support to LGBTQH victims and survivors of any type of violence.
-AVP receives nearly 3,000 calls a year—an average of one call every three hours.
+We operate a free, bilingual (English/Spanish), 24-hour, 365-day-a-year crisis intervention hotline (212-714-1141) that is staffed by trained volunteers and our professional counselor/advocates to offer support to LGBTQ & HIV-affected victims and survivors of any type of violence.
+We receive nearly 3,000 calls a year—an average of one call every three hours.
 Callers receive immediate crisis counseling and on-going short or long-term counseling and other supportive services, including police, court and social services advocacy and accompaniment.

 Advocacy and Accompaniment

-AVP recognizes that LGBTQH people face bias, discrimination, and sometimes violence when they try to access support and resources from mainstream service providers, law enforcement, health care systems, and the courts.
-AVP offers support and advocacy with these systems to help overcome bias, discrimination and other obstacles, to ensure survivors’ access to safety and support.
+We recognize that LGBTQ & HIV-affected people face bias, discrimination, and sometimes violence when they try to access support and resources from mainstream service providers, law enforcement, health care systems, and the courts.
+We offer support and advocacy with these systems to help overcome bias, discrimination and other obstacles, and to ensure survivors’ access to safety and support.

-AVP also works with clients through three distinct support groups for survivors of Hate Violence, Sexual Violence and Intimate Partner Violence, which features a supportive and focused curriculum to move people from trauma to healing.
-AVP also offers creative arts expression groups for LGBTQH survivors who have experienced any form of violence.
+We work with clients through distinct support groups for survivors of Hate Violence, Sexual Violence and Intimate Partner Violence.
+All groups feature a supportive and focused curriculum to move people from trauma to healing.
+We also offer creative arts expression groups for LGBTQ & HIV-affected survivors who have experienced any form of violence.

-AVP operates a free and confidential Legal Clinic for LGBTQ survivors of intimate partner violence, a collaborative service between AVP, the New York Legal Assistance Group, Sanctuary for Families, and the Urban Justice Center.
-All of AVP services are free and confidential.
+We operate a free and confidential Legal Program for LGBTQ survivors of intimate partner violence, a collaborative service between AVP, the New York Legal Assistance Group, Sanctuary for Families, and the Urban Justice Center.
+All of our services are free and confidential.